ChristopherBaim/AutoDrawer/README.md

 ## Auto Drawer
 Auto Drawer is a simple freehand drawing tool using mouse automation.
-From a source image, it automatically draws a [binary image](https://en.wikipedia.org/wiki/Binary_image) in applications that allow freehand mouse drawing (ex.
+From a source image, it draws a [binary image](https://en.wikipedia.org/wiki/Binary_image) in applications that allow freehand mouse drawing (ex.
 Microsoft Paint or [Roll20](https://roll20.net/)).

 <p align="center">